fluidpixel/rockyfoot/docs/about.md

 Dr Varrall has presented locally and internationally at conferences and had a number of journal articles published.

-Dr Varrall lives in Rockhampton with her husband and daughter.
+Dr Varrall lives in Rockhampton with her husband, daughter and son.
 In addition to fixing feet, she likes decorating cakes and playing sport!